lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ![SQL injection 102](/will-hack-for-coffee/assets/images/nsec2022/sql-injection102.png)

 It worked because the query returns one (empty) row.
 It also gives us a hint for the other challenge.
-Last year I suggested to a teammate that he could have used [SQLmap to solve that challenge](https://erichogue.ca/2021/05/NorthSec2021WriteupSpellQueryLanguage/#flag-1) but I didn't took the time to try it myself.
-From what I understand it's a blind SQL injection so I tried a couple of command but here the one that worked for me:
+Last year I suggested to a teammate that he could have used [sqlmap to solve that challenge](https://erichogue.ca/2021/05/NorthSec2021WriteupSpellQueryLanguage/#flag-1) but I didn't took the time to try it myself.
+Here is the command that worked for me:
 ````
 └─$ sqlmap -u http://chal4.hackademy.ctf --data "password=admin&username=admin" -p "password,username" --method POST --current-db --dump --technique=BEUSTQ
         ___